aepks/coffee-is-a-core-value/README.md

 1. Soda Machine (Master):
    * Host the mySQL server and the web portal.
    * Have an RFID reader for a user to scan into their account.
-   * Allow for the input of money into a user account.
-   * Allow for the return of money from a user account.
-(Refunds)
    * Have a 'receipt' button to send the user their receipt.
    * Have a 'logoff' button, for when the user is done with their session.
    * Have a button for the user to purchase a soda, and regulate this with the account system.